 If the social distancing measures mean RTO companies are not able to take payment, collect items or repossess goods, extra charges should not be passed onto you.

-You can contact your buy-now pay-later provider (BNPL) to request a three-month payment freeze.
+You can contact your buy-now pay-later provider (BNPL) to request a three-month payment holiday.
 But you should continue to make payments if you can afford to.

-This is available to you until 27 June 2020 even if this means the payment freeze lasting until after this date.
-The period might be extended.
+This is available to you until 31 October 2020 even if this means the payment holiday lasting until after this date.

-Firms are not prevented from charging interest during the deferral and you might have to make small token payments.
+Firms are not prevented from charging interest during the holiday and you might have to make small token payments.

 If you were already in financial difficulties, and you had reached an agreement with the BNPL company, the arrangement is still valid.